 Old school SEO was convenient, and for the most part simple, even if it was risky and expensive.
 Business owners handed over fistfuls of money and let the gurus practice their mysterious art.
 If the ranking and traffic reports showed an upward trend, it was assumed they were doing their job.
 And then Google introduced their algorithm counter measures.

 - Owning your own media, instead of renting space on an external media company’s content, gives you control.
-Agents will generally hire local copywriters for part of the content, and experts in social media engagement, while handling some of the workload themselves with professional coaching.
+Companies will generally hire local copywriters for part of the content, and experts in social media engagement, while handling some of the workload themselves with professional coaching.

 We’re all content developers and media companies now, like it or not.
 We must “out content” our competition to win and hold market share.
 Ridiculously valuable, relevant content has become today’s marketing currency.